mrtin42/londontransit/README.md

 #### Real-time information

-All returned information is real-time, meaning that you will always know when your next bus or train is coming, and journeys will always be planned to account for current delays and disruptions.
+All returned information is always up to date, meaning that you will always know when your next bus or train is coming, and journeys will always be planned to account for current delays and disruptions.
+> *COMING SOON*: /nextarrivals responses updated LIVE (if user selects option)

 #### Easy to use